Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Experiment

 \subsection{Robustness}

-We assess \texttt{EnvAd-Diff}'s robustness to data variations.
-Specifically, we investigate the impact of the number of seen environments and the model zoo size.
-We first examine the effect of model zoo size on Cylinder Flow and Lambda-Omega systems, as depicted in Figures~\ref{fig:vis_robustness}a and b.
-The results indicate that \texttt{EnvAd-Diff} exhibits relatively stable performance with a zoo size of 50.
+\paragraph{Environmental configuration} We investigate the impact of the number of seen environments, model zoo size and the length of observation sequence $L$.
+We first examine the effect of model zoo size on Cylinder Flow and Lambda-Omega systems, as depicted in Appendix Figures~\ref{fig:vis_robustness}a and b.
+The results indicate that DynaDiff exhibits relatively stable performance with a zoo size of 50.
 As the zoo size decreases further, performance begins to deteriorate, even within the distribution.
 Subsequently, we test the influence of the number of seen environments on the Kolmogorov Flow and Navier-Stokes systems.
 The number of environments ranged from approximately 5\% to 20\% of the total.
 The findings reveal that increasing the number of seen environments reduces prediction error, but the gains become marginal after reaching around 20\%.
-This suggests that \texttt{EnvAd-Diff} learns the underlying joint distribution of weights and environments from a small number of environments, rather than overfitting to trajectory samples within those environments.
+This suggests that DynaDiff learns the underlying joint distribution of weights and environments from a small number of environments, rather than overfitting to trajectory samples within those environments.
+Finally, we test DynaDiff's sensitivity to the observation length $L$.
+The results in Table~\ref{app:test_L} show that DynaDiff robustly captures the dynamic context to generate suitable predictors even with fewer frames, a flexibility enabled by our variable-length training strategy (Section~\ref{sec:prompter}).